TOMToolkit/tom_base/docs/brokers/create_dataservice.rst

 `DataService.query_service`
 +++++++++++++++++++++++++++++++

 Next we will need to fill out our `query_service` module.
-This is the function that actualy goes and calls the query service using the parameters created by `build_query_parameters`.
+This is the function that actually goes and calls the query service using the parameters created by `build_query_parameters`.
 This function produces query results that can then be interpreted by `query_targets`, `query_photometry`, or other functions to produce specific kinds of results that can be interpreted by your TOM.